LisaJP4/SFIA2_Project/README.md

 ### Webhook
 As I had linked my Jenkins to build code from my *Dev* branch, I decided that the webhook should also go on this branch.
-I configured the Jenkins job to allow a webhook, then
+I configured the Jenkins job to allow a webhook, then ensure that the GitHub repo would deliver new code automatically to the CI Server.
 <img width="187" alt="webhook is set up" src="https://user-images.githubusercontent.com/84873140/126086510-1ccfb121-a083-499d-a5c9-983a21ae4367.png">